nystudio107/craft-imageoptimize/README.md

 Or to get the `width` as well as the `url`, you can do:

 ```
-    {% set someAsset = entry.myAssetField %}
+    {% set optimizedImages = entry.myAssetField.one().optimizedImagesField %}
-    {% for width,url in someAsset.optimizedImages.optimizedImageUrls %}
+    {% for width,url in optimizedImages.optimizedImageUrls %}
         {{ width ~ ' - ' ~ url }}
     {% endfor %}
-    {% for width,url in someAsset.optimizedImages.optimizedWebPImageUrls %}
+    {% for width,url in optimizedImages.optimizedWebPImageUrls %}
         {{ width ~ ' - ' ~ url }}
     {% endfor %}